 Imagine traveling around the worlds, for free, eating the best food out there for a living…that is what being a successful vlogger is all about right?!
 Mikey Chen, Mark Wiens, Andrew Zimmerman and countless others – ’em lucky ducks.
 Even if Zimmerman has to eat some bizarre stuff, I don’t think it’s far-reaching that Zimmerman goes to famously good restaurants between filming in the respective foreign land to pig out on the goods.

 I’m not much for travel for the sake of travel but I would definitely endure an 18-hour flight and be moonlighting on the floor of the airport for 1 hour of unlimited Taiwanese seafood buffet.
 That is no exaggeration, my friends.
 Hell, I’ll take 30 minutes of a buffet with a cold!

 When I was little, my mom bribed me with McDonald’s to prevent me from running away from school.

 I was always sneaking away, breaking out, and doing my own thing.
 Once I was caught sneaking out and climbing down a cliff at midnight.
-NINJA LILY!
+NINJA FIRST GRADER!
 But suddenly…a school guard grabbed my 7-year-old arms and foiled my escape.
 I spent the night sleeping and crying in the guard’s office because he couldn’t take me anywhere that guaranteed I wouldn’t escape.
 My dad threatened to chop off my legs once!

 Anyway, McDonald’s in China was a luxury back then especially for village people like us.
 Mom would get me a McDouble with fries and sit there to watch me stuff my face.
 I was the easiest child to kidnap because you could have bribed me with a fry.